 In the United States, accreditation is a non-governmental, peer-review process assuring the quality of the postsecondary education students receive.
 Educational institutions or programs volunteer to undergo this review periodically to determine if certain criteria are being met.
 (NOTE: Outside the United States, accreditation is not necessarily voluntary or non-governmental.
 Please visit the United Nations Educational, Scientific, and Cultural Organization (UNESCO) website for more information on the world’s postsecondary education systems and their quality assurance mechanisms.)

 It is important to understand that accreditation is not a ranking system.
 It is an assurance that a program or institution meets established quality standards.
 In addition, the role of ABET accreditation is to provide periodic, peer-based external assessment and evaluation, in support of the program’s continuous improvement process.

-D. ABET Vision and Mission
+D. ABOUT ABET

-ABET serves the public globally through the promotion and advancement of education in applied and natural science, computing, engineering and engineering technology.
+ABET serves the public globally through the promotion and advancement of education in applied and natural science, computing, engineering, and engineering technology.
 ABET: